Give Your Family The Future They Deserve. Book Online Today. Se Habla Español.

 You and the other parent each have a responsibility to financially support your children in accordance with your income and their needs.

 Child support may be by direct payment or by indirect benefits, such as mortgage payments, insurance or payment of medical and dental expenses.

 Ordinarily, the obligation to support your child ends when that child reaches age 18, marries, is emancipated, joins the armed forces or dies.

 Some of the issues concerning child support that must be considered include:

 Other questions may need to be answered, depending on the circumstances of your case.
 Guidelines for the amount of support apply to all cases and are based on the income of the parents and the number of children, with adjustments for substantial overnight contact.

 If you have a problem receiving support payments from your spouse or former spouse, or the time-sharing plan is not being followed, you should bring this matter to the attention of the court.
 It is not legal to withhold time-sharing or child-support payments because either parent fails to pay court-ordered child support or violates the time-sharing schedule in the parenting plan.

 Source: The Florida Bar

-This website is for informational purposes only.
-Using this site or communicating with Calcano-Thomas Law through this site does not form an attorney/client relationship.
+Copyright © 2018-2025 All Rights Reserved.
+Using this site or communicating through this site does not form an attorney/client relationship.
 This site is legal advertising.